-Ngā mahi kua whakaritea mō te tau 2024/25
+Ngā kaupapa mātāmua mō te tau 2025/26

-Our planned actions in respect of the Guardians and NZ Super Fund consist of our business-as-usual work, including ongoing process improvements, as well as specific projects and initiatives.
-These actions are aligned with our focus areas and prioritised, planned and executed in line with our principles.
-Examples of some of our planned actions for the 2024/25 financial year are outlined below.
+Our priorities in respect of the Guardians and NZ Super Fund encapsulate our business-as-usual work, including ongoing process improvements, as well as specific projects and initiatives.
+These priorities are aligned with our focus areas and are planned and executed in line with our principles.
+Our key priorities for the 2025/26 financial year are outlined below.
 For more information on the medium-term measures of success, see pages 8-16 of our SOI.